duceppemo/VCFs_to_SNP_alignment/README.md

     ~$ bash Anaconda3-4.3.1-Linux-x86_64.sh

-Use Anaconda's default installation except when asked if to prepend to PATH choose yes.
+Use Anaconda's default installation except when asked if to prepend to PATH, choose yes.

 Once Anaconda is installed setup Bioconda channels.
 Add them in the order shown below.
 Order is important.